bluecatlabs/bluecat-openstack-drivers/README.md

 #### On BlueCat Address Manager™ (BAM)

-- Create a new Configuration for OpenStack updates, for example `OpenStack`
+- Create a new Configuration for OpenStack updates, for example `OpenStack`.

+- Create an API User, for example openstack in BlueCat and assign it full access rights to the new configuration.

-- Ensure that the DNS domain used by OpenStack is defined within the BAM, for example `bluecat.lab`
+- Ensure that the DNS domain used by OpenStack is defined within the BAM, for example `bluecat.lab`.

-- Ensure there is a primary DNS server deployed for `bluecat.lab`
+- Ensure there is a primary DNS server deployed for `bluecat.lab`.

 - Create new UDFs for the OpenStack UUIDs: